mark-me/mark-me.github.io/_pages/tutorials/impute-missings/impute-missings.md

 ## kNN

-Fir this we'll use the **[VIM](https://www.rdocumentation.org/packages/VIM/versions/4.7.0/topics/VIM-package)** library we used before to inpect the extent of the missing values mess.
-If you didn't load the library, we'll do it now.
+For using the k Nearest Neighbor (kNN) algorithm we'll use the **[VIM](https://www.rdocumentation.org/packages/VIM/versions/4.7.0/topics/VIM-package)**.
+If you're not already familiar with the KNN, you can check out my presentation about (Machine Learning](/machine-learning-layman/).
 ```r
 tbl_imp_knn <- kNN(tbl_verif)
 tbl_imp_knn %<>%